cert-manager/cert-manager/design/release-notes/release-0.11/draft-release-notes.md

 Previously, we have issued a temporary certificate when a `Certificate` resource targeting an ACME issuer has been created.
 This would later be overridden once the real signed certificate has been issued.
-The reason for this behaviour was to facilitate compatibility with ingress-gce however many users have had trouble with in the past and has led to lots of confusion.
+The reason for this behaviour was to facilitate compatibility with ingress-gce however, many users have had trouble with this in the past and has led to lots of confusion - namely where applications would need restarting to take on the signed certificate rather than the temporary.

-In this release, no temporary certificate will be created unless explicitly requested.
-This can be done using the annotation `"cert-manager.io/issue-temporary-certificate": "true` on `Certifcate` resources, or using the `"acme.cert-manager.io/http01-edit-in-place"` annotation on ingress resources that will in turn write the temporary certificate annotation onto the generated `Certificate` resource.
+In this release, no temporary certificates will be created unless explicitly requested.
+This can be done using the annotation `"cert-manager.io/issue-temporary-certificate": "true` on `Certifcate` resources.

+We've additionally changed the behaviour of ingress-shim to now add this new annotation to `Certificate` resources if `"acme.cert-manager.io/http01-edit-in-place"` is present on the Ingress resource.

 ## Changelog